Kilo-Org/docs/blog-posts/why-mcps-are-the-missing-piece.md

 ## Sample Configuration

-That's how your `.kilocode/mcp.json` file looks like when you install GitHub MCP locally - I've simplified it a bit but overall idea is here!
-It explains to Kilo Code on how to call this server and request it tools or use one of it.
-As you see, GitHub MCP is distributed as a Docker image.
-Others can be distributed in different form and shape
+That's how your `.kilocode/mcp.json` file looks when you install GitHub MCP locally - I've simplified it a bit but the overall idea is here!
+It explains to Kilo Code how to call this server and request its tools or use one of them.
+As you can see, GitHub MCP is distributed as a Docker image.
+Others can be distributed in different forms and shapes.

 ![alt text](../static/img/why-mcps-are-the-missing-piece/why-mcps-are-the-missing-piece-7.png)